decktech/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+.map creates new array with a provided function called on each element. .filter also creates a new array but based off elements that pass test implemented by the function. .reduce returns the sum of all elements in an array

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. higher order functions use other functions as paramaters (callback)
 3. Explain what a closure is.
+the relation between a function and it's lexical environment. for ex. a function is only accessible within the scope it was created, unless the outer scope is later referenced; in which case the new reference has access to that function and all variables within it's scope
 4. Describe the four principles of the 'this' keyword.
+  1. Window binding: not bound to anything will return window
+  2. Implicit binding: whats to the left of the dot when functions invoked
+  3. Explicit binding: .call, .bind, .apply
+  4. new binding: a new version of constructor function

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it inherits attributes from parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.